concinim/wh-acd/clinical_insights_overview.md

 ![](images/demoApp.png)

-The default attributes that are defined in the clinical insights cartridge can be customized
+The default attributes that are defined in the clinical insights cartridge can be customized.

 You can use the {{site.data.keyword.wh-acd_short}} Configuration Editor to [customize attributes](/docs/wh-acd?topic=wh-acd-customizing#customizing) using the clinical insight model scores and other contextual information provided by {{site.data.keyword.wh-acd_short}}.